JavaPOSWorkingGroup/javapos/README.md

 Use this library, if your are implementing JavaPOS device services or an JavaPOS application using the [reference implementation of device controls](https://github.com/JavaPOSWorkingGroup/javapos-controls) provided by this group (instead of using your own).
 In that case this library is valid to be deployed to production environments too.

-If you have implemented your own version of device controls use the both libraries [javapos-contracts](https://github.com/JavaPOSWorkingGroup/javapos-contracts) and [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) instead of this one to avoid class ambiguities on your classpath.
+If you have implemented your own version of device controls, do not use this libraray!
+Use the both libraries [javapos-contracts](https://github.com/JavaPOSWorkingGroup/javapos-contracts) and [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) instead of this one to avoid class ambiguities on your class-path.

+Since version 1.15.4 of this package, the [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) version 4.0 gets incorporated which does not have a Xerces dependency anymore.
+Instead the XML parser from the Java framework library is used.
+This solves mainly vulnerability issues, no new functionality was added.
+If you need to use the older version 3 of the JavaPOS Config Loader provided by [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader) then do not use this library!
+Instead, use the three libraries [javapos-contracts](https://github.com/JavaPOSWorkingGroup/javapos-contracts), [javapos-config-loader](https://github.com/JavaPOSWorkingGroup/javapos-config-loader), and [javapos-controls](https://github.com/JavaPOSWorkingGroup/javapos-controls) for their own to have control of their specific versions.

 NOTE: The documentation shown here in the past about project evolving has been moved to a [Wiki page](https://github.com/JavaPOSWorkingGroup/javapos/wiki/Migrating-to-And-Joining-All-Sources-At-GitHub).